+&lt;sup>1 Same-sex marriage never became law in Hawaii because, following Baehr, the Hawaii Constitution was amended to allow for the legislative prohibition of same-sex marriage.
+See Haw.
+Const. art.
+I, § 23.
+But, this did not occur until after DOMA was enacted.
-Section 3, the definitional section of DOMA, provides:

-In determining the meaning of any Act of Congress, or of any ruling, regulation, or interpretation of the various administrative bureaus and agencies of the United States, the word "marriage" means only a legal union between one man and one woman as husband and wife and the word "spouse" refers only to a person of the opposite sex who is a husband or a wife.

-1 U.S.C. § 7.
-This provision articulates Congressional recognition, for federal purposes, that marriage is the union of a man and a woman.

-The House Report indicates that several motivations led Congress to pass DOMA.
-It identifies four "governmental interests advanced by this legislation: (1) defending and nurturing the institution of traditional, heterosexual marriage; (2) defending traditional notions of morality; (3) protecting state sovereignty and democratic selfgovernance; and (4) preserving scarce government resources."
-(H. Rep. at 12-18.)
-The House Report also justifies DOMA as a means to "encourag[e] responsible procreation and child-rearing," H. Rep. at 13, and as a way to reflect Congress's "moral disapproval of homosexuality, and a moral conviction that better comports with traditional heterosexuality (especially Judeo-Christian) morality."
+1 Section 3, the definitional section of DOMA, provides: 2 In determining the meaning of any Act of Congress, or of any 3 ruling, regulation, or interpretation of the various administrative 4 bureaus and agencies of the United States, the word "marriage" 5 means only a legal union between one man and one woman as husband and wife and the word "spouse" refers only to a person of 6 the opposite sex who is a husband or a wife.
+7 8 1 U.S.C. § 7.
+This provision articulates Congressional recognition, for federal purposes, that 9 marriage is the union of a man and a woman.
+10 The House Report indicates that several motivations led Congress to pass DOMA.
+It 11 identifies four "governmental interests advanced by this legislation: (1) defending and nurturing 12 the institution of traditional, heterosexual marriage; (2) defending traditional notions of morality; 13 (3) protecting state sovereignty and democratic self-governance; and (4) preserving scarce 14 government resources," (H. Rep. at 12-18.)
+The House Report also justifies DOMA as a means 15 to "encourag[e] responsible procreation and child-rearing," H. Rep. at 13, and as a way to reflect Congress's "moral disapproval of homosexuality, and a moral conviction that heterosexuality 16 better comports with traditional (especially Judeo-Christian) morality."
 (H. Rep. at 16.)

-Given the broad range of federal laws to which marital status is relevant, the consequences of DOMA are far-reaching.
-In addition to preventing a surviving same-sex spouse like Windsor from inheriting money or property free from an estate tax, DOMA prevents same-sex married couples from lessening tax burdens by filing joint federal tax returns, see 26 U.S.C. § 1(a)-(c); prevents the surviving spouse of a same-sex marriage from collecting Social Security survivor benefits, see, e.g., 42 U.S.C. § 402; and prevents federal employees 192 from sharing their health insurance and certain other medical benefits with same-sex spouses.
-As a result of DOMA, married same-sex couples are deprived of many other, lesserknown rights, benefits, and privileges including, inter alia, benefits relating to intellectual property; housing benefits; veteran's benefits; immigration entitlements (same-sex spouses are the only legally married spouses of American citizens who can face deportation): employment benefits in the private sector (including sick leave to care for one's spouse under the Family and Medical Leave Act); and protections relating to domestic and intimate partner crimes and family violence.
+17 18 Given the broad range of federal laws to which marital status is relevant, the 19 consequences of DOMA are far-reaching.
+In addition to preventing a surviving same-sex spouse 20 like Windsor from inheriting money or property free from an estate tax, DOMA prevents same-21 sex married couples from lessening tax burdens by filing joint federal tax returns, see 26 U.S.C. § 1(a)-(c); prevents the surviving spouse of a same-sex marriage from collecting Social Security 22 23 survivor benefits, see, e.g., 42 U.S.C. § 402; and prevents federal employees from sharing their 24 health insurance and certain other medical benefits with same-sex spouses.
+As a result of DOMA, married same-sex couples are deprived of many other, lesser-known rights, benefits, and 25